Tuinity/Tuinity/README.md

 corresponding patch file.

 ## License
-The PATCHES-LICENSE file describes the license for api & server patches, found in `./patches` and its subdirectories except when noted otherwise.
+The [PATCHES-LICENSE](/PATCHES-LICENSE) file describes the license for api & server patches, found [here](/patches) and its subdirectories except when noted otherwise.

 Everything else is licensed under the MIT license, except when note otherwise.
 See https://github.com/starlis/empirecraft and https://github.com/electronicboy/byof